-Aurora reads exports from OFW, Civil Communicator, iMessage, and others entirely on your machine.
+Aurora reads exports from OFW, Civil Communicator, 2houses, and TalkingParents entirely on your machine.
 Nothing is uploaded to us.
 No copy of your record lives on our servers.

-You set up an AI account once and pay the AI provider directly — we don't sit in the billing path.
-Cost depends on how many messages your record contains; expect $40–$80 for a multi-year co-parenting export.
+You set up an AI account once and pay the AI provider directly — we're never in the billing path, and there's no Aurora subscription stacked on top.

 The cited brief opens inside a review notebook for active case prep — annotate patterns, gather citations, draft motions and filings without leaving the workspace.
 Aurora Cloud delivers the brief alone; Aurora Bench wraps it in the workflow around it.